 My previous article “Home Staging Field Rife With Fake Credentials” has stirred up a lot of discussion in the Staging Diva Network (online discussion group for Staging Diva Graduates) as well as lots of emails to me with comment.

-Some of my graduates have asked, in the face of competitors that promote fake credentials, why I don’t do the same and create my own.
+Some of my graduates have asked, in the face of competitors who promote fake credentials, why I don’t do the same and create my own letters for students to put after their names.

 My position has always been that I object to fake credentials so I don’t want to add to the confusion in the market place by creating my own (even though most everyone else does).

-- Staging Diva Certified Graduate Home Staging Professional (SDCGHSP)
+- SDCGHSP (Staging Diva Certified Graduate Home Staging Professional)

-- Staging Diva Graduate Professional Home Stager (SDGPHS)
+- SDGPHS (Staging Diva Graduate Professional Home Stager)

 - etc., etc., etc.

-- Master Staging Diva Home Staging Professional (MSDHSP)
+- MSDHSP (Master Staging Diva Home Staging Professional)

 - etc., etc.,